jforget/Astro-Sunrise/doc/astronomical-notes.md

 Q: I thought that the Earth was spinning in 24h!

 A: While the Earth spins, the Sun orbits around it.
-And what we see is the combination of both movements, which gives a combined speed of 360 degrees per day.
+And what we see is the combination of both movements, which gives a combined speed of 360 degrees per day on average.
 What the commoner is interested in is to find the Sun at the same place in the sky at regular times day after day.
 Only after this is achieved, the commoner becomes a learned person and is interested in knowing and understanding the